ruiqimao/keyboard-pcb-guide/README.md

 Download all of these and we should be good to go!

+Make sure you also have the official KiCad libraries as well.
+Those should be included with your KiCad installation.

 ## Schematics

 Start up KiCad and create a new project (File > New Project > New Project).
 Name the project whatever you want.
 For the purposes of this guide, I'll be calling it "example".
 Very creative, I know.